zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    can understand where Zeek spends its time.

-   :samples: A set with functions and locations seen during the processing of
+   :param samples: A set with functions and locations seen during the processing of
             the sampled packet.

-   :CPU: The CPU time spent on processing the sampled packet.
+   :param CPU: The CPU time spent on processing the sampled packet.

-   :dmem: The difference in memory usage caused by processing the sampled packet.
+   :param dmem: The difference in memory usage caused by processing the sampled packet.

 .. zeek:id:: mobile_ipv6_message
    :source-code: base/bif/event.bif.zeek 316 316